neurotechcenter/VERA/Tools/BatchRunVERA/readme.txt

 BatchRunVERA: Automated Multi-Project Execution Script
 ------------------------------------------------------

-The BatchRunVERA script is designed to automate the execution of multiple VERA (Versatile Electrode localization fRAmework) projects in sequence without requiring user input during the process.
+The BatchRunVERA script (found in VERA/Tools/BatchRunVERA) is designed to automate the execution of multiple VERA (Versatile Electrode localization fRAmework) projects in sequence without requiring user input during the process.
 This allows for efficient processing of multiple subjects in a single run.

 Requirements
 ------------